chriscdn/express-sse-manager/README.md

 # express-sse-manager

-Server-Sent Events is great, but a little tricky to setup and manage with Express.
+Server-Sent Events are great, but a little tricky to setup and manage with Express.

 This package provides a way of managing individual sse connections.
 In the future a channel subscribe/unsubscribe.